NikhilNarayana/Melee-YouTube-Uploader/README.md

 5. Once the API is enabled it will tell you to create credentials and there will be a button to press.
 6. Follow the steps laid out in the credential creation wizard and make sure to select `Other UI` for `Where will you be calling the API from?` and `User Data` for `What data will you be accessing?`.
 7. Once you have downloaded your credentails remember to rename them `client_secrets.json` (if you don't see the `.json` when renaming the file just use `client_secrets`) and put the file in `C:\Users\[Your Username]\` or, if you are on macOS or Unix, whatever `echo ~` returns in terminal. macOS users can also just do `open ~` to open a Finder window at that directory.
+8. If you already created YouTube Account credentials for the program, open the program and select `Settings -> Remove YouTube Credentials`

 ### Additional Setup Options
 #### Windows